 8. Results.
 We’re about getting stuff done.
 We're about moving people in our direction, not just talking among ourselves about why “we” are right and “they” are wrong.
 Since no one agrees with anyone 100%, we work on discrete problems and solutions without connecting them to every other problem out there, since some people who agree with us on one thing may not even view the other problem as a problem.
 No group can work on every problem anyway, just in terms of sheer capacity; nor can we build broad support for our priority issues if we require supporters to buy into all kinds of other issues.
 We try to make meaningful progress forward where we can, and not get stuck in absolutes.
 We have a bold vision but know that getting results usually means compromise and baby steps.

 9. Recruiting.
-We live in an increasingly diverse society and world, whether one is talking about ideas, gender and gender roles, religion, race and ethnicity, sexual orientation, or political affiliation.
-America is a nation of immigrants, and is often referred to as a melting pot, attracting and uniting people from many varied backgrounds.
-This has its challenges, but is a unique strength, which we embrace as a nation.
-Since TPIN seeks to enlist all people in our organization and projects -- as staff, members, or active participants -- we welcome the extent to which TPIN reflects the diversity of America and the global community.
+The Public Interest Network (TPIN) seeks to enlist all people in our organization and projects – as staff, members, or active participants.
 We recruit as many people as we can, in as many ways as we can, as much as we can.
-Recruitment is a defining characteristic of who we are.
+Recruitment is a defining characteristic of who we are; it is a basic building block of organizing.
 And we are always looking for new ways to increase the number of people we reach.
 We are an equal opportunity everything, and invite anyone and everyone interested in our programs to apply for jobs, sign up as members, or volunteer.
 We do not discriminate based on race, color, national or ethnic origin, religion, age, sex, disability, pregnancy, sexual orientation, gender identity, veteran status, or political affiliation.

 10. Under-promise, over-deliver.
 We're goal-oriented and results-oriented, with bottom-up participation, top-down accountability.
-We try to be disciplined and business-like, we measure metrics wherever possible, and our organizational culture is one where the staff is accountable to goals and responsibilities.
+We try to be disciplined and business-like, we measure our work and emphasize metrics, and our organizational culture is one where the staff is accountable to goals and responsibilities.
 We regularly share feedback, and brainstorm ways to improve our work.
 We’re red pencil oriented.
-We emphasize positive as well as critical feedback, but most would say the dominant culture is more “glass half empty” than “glass half full.”
-Don’t expect much enthusing about group successes, if we fall short of our goals, nor pats on the back for just showing up.
+We emphasize positive as well as critical feedback, but most would say the dominant organizational culture is more “glass half empty” than “glass half full.”
+Don’t expect much enthusing about group successes if we fall short of our goals, nor pats on the back for just showing up.
 No “E”s for effort.
 “Under-promise, over-deliver” is our mantra.

 12. Organizational goals alongside program goals.
 Organizing for power and building the organization are important goals, as important as paradigm-busting, public education, providing member services, or program results.
+We strive to come out of each campaign stronger than we went into it.
 So all staff work to help build the organization, not just do their program work.
 And, since the whole is greater than the sum of the parts, that sometimes means helping build the whole organization, not just your part of it.
 And sometimes that means that you may be working on something that's not your top program priority, because it's important to TPIN’s overall long-term success.
-Most typically, this may involve two of our most important assets: fundraising and recruiting -- staff, members, and activists.
+Most typically, this may involve fundraising and recruiting to grow two of our most important assets – money and people: staff, members, and activists.
 Or it may involve temporary geographic relocation to where a priority need is.
-(Of course, no one is required to move somewhere that is inconsistent with any constraints that were a condition of he or she taking a job or assignment, or to take a different position than the one they signed up for, though you might be asked if you are willing to do so, if there’s an urgent need.)
+(Of course, no one is required to move somewhere that is inconsistent with any constraints that were a condition of their taking a job or assignment, or to take a different position than the one they signed up for, though you might be asked if you are willing to do so, if there’s an urgent need.)

 13. Salary & staff development.
 Our salary levels and salary structure are a conscious decision.
 They are fair, appropriate, and adhered to.
-We believe in getting the most social change bang for our buck, using our members' and contributors’ money thoughtfully, and paying ourselves with some reference to what average Americans are paid.
+We believe in using our members' and contributors’ money thoughtfully, and paying ourselves with some reference to what average Americans are paid.
 The organization is funded 71% from small donations; the average donation is less than $25.
 The salary scale balances level of job responsibility, seniority, meritocracy, and egalitarianism.
 The highest salary in the organization is appropriate relative to the lowest salary in the organization.
 The salary of the people with the most seniority is appropriate relative to the person with the least seniority.
-The salary of the highest ranked people in the most responsible jobs is appropriate relative to lower ranked people in less responsible jobs.
+The salary of the highest ranked people in the jobs with the most responsibility is appropriate relative to lower ranked people in jobs with less responsibility.
 We offer ample staff benefits.
-We offer lifelong training.
+We offer ongoing training for all staff.
 We value and are proud of our staff retention, staff depth, and our support for staff alumni, in comparison to other groups in the social change “industry.”

 15. Red, purple, blue.
 We’re a national network, and in touch with international colleagues as well.
 We do work in all 50 states.
-We love New York City, Washington, D.C., and Seattle, but let’s face it, we can’t all live there, or even end up there eventually.
-Which is just another way of saying we love people who want to stay, or go back to, where they came from to spread the word, work, and organize.
+New York City, Washington, D.C., and Seattle are great, but let’s face it, we can’t all live there, or even end up there eventually.
+Which is just another way of saying we love people who want to stay, or go back to where they came from, or go to a new place altogether to spread the word, work, and organize.

 16. Making a difference.
 Everywhere people do work they really believe in, you hear expressions like “it’s not a job, it’s a calling” or “the hardest job you’ll ever love.”
 Social change work is like that, if it is right for you.
 And the bottom line is: some social change jobs are not a great job for everybody; but every job is a great job for some somebodies.
 You just need to decide if you are one of those somebodies.
 One of our groups uses the slogan: low pay, long hours, enduring rewards.
 And it’s true, the work can be challenging, but happily it’s not really the scary grind that slogan implies.
 Most importantly, no one is expected to, or should, work harder than they want to.
 Most people who choose work to make positive change in the world do so for the “enduring rewards” part of the equation, and are glad they did.
 “Making a difference,” “believe in what I’m doing,” “making great friends who share my values,” “learning a lot from great training,” and “being given more responsibility than I imagined I would get” – those are typical positive comments about working with TPIN both from those who love it and those who decide it’s not going to be their lifelong vocation.